Lions (Kemeys): Special decorations

 The sculptures are, nowadays, decorated in the winter holiday season with wreaths and bows in an annual "wreathing of the lions" ceremony.
 This tradition was begun in 1991 and has been done nearly every year since.
 The wreathing ceremony is traditionally held the day following the United States Thanksgiving holiday observance.

 Often, when a Chicago major league sports team is making a strong postseason run, the sculptures will be adorned with oversized mock-ups of hats or helmets in order to show support for the team.
 The first instance of this came in 1985, when the statutes were decorated with mockups of football helmets to celebrate the Chicago Bears appearance in Super Bowl XX.
 The sculptures were decorated with helmets again in 2007 when the Bears appeared in Super Bowl XLI, as well as in 2011 when the Bears appeared in the NFC Championship Game.
-The sculptures were decorated for the Chicago Blackhawks during their Stanley Cup Finals appearances in 2010, 2013, and 2015.
+The sculptures were decorated for the Chicago Blackhawks during their Stanley Cup Final appearances in 2010, 2013, and 2015.
 During the 2021 WNBA Finals, the sculptures were decorated for the Chicago Sky for the first time (having previously not been decorated for the team's' earlier appearance 2014 WNBA Finals).
 The sculptures were decorated for the Chicago White Sox's appearance in the 2005 World Series, and the Chicago Cubs' appearance in the 2016 World Series.
-Additionally (unrelated to any postseason appearance) the statues had previously been decorated with Cubs hats (created by Carol Terry of the Ryerson Library) for a special “Lion Cubs” event held at the museum entrance in early October 1984.
+Additionally (unrelated to any postseason appearance), the statues had previously been decorated with Cubs hats (created by Carol Terry of the Ryerson Library) for a special “Lion Cubs” event held at the museum entrance in early October 1984.

 In late April 2020 (amid the COVID-19 pandemic), mock-ups of a surgical mask were placed on the sculptures in order to bring public attention to health safety measures implemented in Illinois at the time that required masking in public.
 A mock-up of a mask was similarly placed on the Chicago Picasso.
 Within a day vandals had removed one of the masks on the lion sculptures, which was quickly replaced.